Skip to content

 plt.show()

-(unified distance matrix by Alfred Ultsch) to visualise the map and the clusters emerging on it.
+Since most data will not be 3-dimensional, we can use the U-matrix (unified distance matrix by Alfred Ultsch) to visualize the map and the clusters emerging on it.

 um = u_matrix(lattice)

-Each cell of the lattice is just a single value, thus the shape is:
+Each cell of the U-matrix is a single value representing the average distance to neighbors:

 um.shape

-To project data on the lattice, use project_on_lattice
+To project data onto the lattice, use the project_on_lattice function:

 projection = project_on_lattice(colors, lattice, additional_list=color_labels)